Anthony J. Pennings, PhD

 Posted on | October 18, 2010 | No Comments

 Google recently announced its work on a driverless car to mixed reviews.
-While apparently a technical success, with only one mishap in 140,000 miles of testing, others felt that Google was losing its focus.
+While a technical success, with only one mishap in 140,000 miles of testing, many felt that Google was losing its focus.
 I think this latter view underestimates the Google strategy – to monetize the road.

 Google, who wants to organize the world’s information, clearly sees your car as a major generator of that data and the car occupants as major traffic generators – the good kind of traffic – on the web, not the road.
 They want the passenger to focus on the navigation, not the road.
 They want to provide destinations, stops, places to rest and refresh.
-The car will provide the movement while “the fingers do the walking” to draw on a famous Yellow Pages ad.
-While AC Nielson, famous for its ratings business, has championed the three screen advertising strategy (TV, PC, mobile phone), you could say is Google’ going for a four-screen strategy: PC, mobile, TV, and now the dashboard.
+The car will provide the movement while “the fingers do the walking,” to draw on a famous Yellow Pages ad.
+While AC Nielsen, famous for its ratings business, has championed the three screen advertising measurement (TV, PC, mobile phone), you could say is Google is going for a four-screen strategy: PC, mobile, TV, and now the dashboard.
 Talk about a captured audience!
 It has the potential to pay off big, adding billions more to Google’s bottom line by tying passengers to the web.

-Can driving through downtown Newark or sitting at the light getting out of the movie theater parking lot really compete with the latest user-generated video on YouTube?
-As you drive to the airport wouldn’t you rather be making dinner reservations or checking out entertainments at your flight destination.
+Can driving through downtown Newark, sitting at a light, or leaving a movie theater parking lot, really compete with the latest user-generated video on YouTube?
+As you drive to the airport, wouldn’t you rather be making dinner reservations or checking out entertainments at your flight destination?
 No, Route 66 is going to be route66.com because, well, Pops Restaurant bought the ad word and you would rather be enjoying a coke and burger anyway.

-Actually I’m all for computers driving my car, as long as they are doing it for other drivers as well.
-Yes, I enjoy the occasional thrill of driving and probably more the relaxing feel from the directed focus of the activity.
-But really I prefer looking out the window, listening to music, and even reading a book.
-GPS has already come to rescue me from the travel maps I now need reading glasses to see anyway.
+Actually, I’m all for computers driving my car, as long as they are doing it for other drivers as well.
+Yes, I enjoy the occasional thrill of driving and probably more, the relaxing feel from the directed focus of the activity.
+However, I prefer looking out the window, listening to music, and even reading a book.
+GPS has already rescued me from the travel maps as I now need reading glasses to see them anyway.
 Besides, the road is dangerous.
-It’s really scaring passing that zigzagging car because the driver is zoning out in a conversation with his ex-wife or some teenager is texting the girl he has a crush on.
+It’s really scary passing that zigzagging car because the driver is zoning out in a conversation with his ex-wife or some teenager is texting the girl he has a crush on.

 Comments